min2ha/ukwa-site/content/target/46358/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Calamity Ed is a numpty.
-So why should we listen to this walking disaster zone on ANYTHING, asks QUENTIN LETTS

 Comment piece attacking former Labour leader Ed Miliband for putting up a barrage of legalistic complaints, parliamentary ruses, publicity stunts and bogus outrage in the hope of creating maximum confusion and preventing Brexit.